History of Bristol: Modern history

 The British and Colonial Aeroplane Company, which later became the Bristol Aeroplane Company, then part of the British Aircraft Corporation and finally BAE Systems, was founded by Sir George White, owner of Bristol Tramways in 1910.
 During World War I production of the Bristol Scout and the Bristol F.2 Fighter established the reputation of the company.
 The main base at Filton is still a prominent manufacturing site for BAE Systems in the 21st century.
 The Bristol Aeroplane Company's engine department became a subsidiary company Bristol Aero Engines, then Bristol Siddeley Engines; and were bought by Rolls-Royce Limited in 1966, to become Rolls-Royce plc which is still based at Filton.
 Shipbuilding in the city docks, predominately by Charles Hill & Sons, formerly Hilhouse, remained important until the 1970s.
 Other prominent industries included chocolate manufacturers J. S. Fry & Sons and wine and sherry importers John Harvey & Sons.

 Bristol City F.C. (formed in 1897) joined the Football League in 1901 and became runners up in the First Division in 1906 and losing FA Cup finalists in 1909.
 Rivals Bristol Rovers F.C. (formed in 1883) joined the league in 1920.
 Gloucestershire County Cricket Club was formed in 1870 and have been runners up in the County Championship many times since.

 Bristol City Council built over 15,000 houses between 1919 and 1939, enabling clearance of some of the worst slums in the city centre.
 The new estates were at Southmead, Knowle, Filwood Park, Sea Mills and Horfield.
 The city boundaries were extended to north and south to accommodate this growth.
 In 1926, the Portway, a new road along the Avon Gorge built at a cost of around £800,000, was opened linking the floating harbour to the expanding docks at Avonmouth.

 As the location of aircraft manufacture and a major port, Bristol was a target of bombing during the Bristol Blitz of World War II.
 Bristol's city centre also suffered severe damage, especially in November and December 1940, when the Broadmead area was flattened, and Hitler claimed to have destroyed the city.
 The original central area, near the bridge and castle, is still a park featuring two bombed out churches and some fragments of the castle.
 Slightly to the north, the Broadmead shopping centre and Cabot Circus were built over bomb-damaged areas.
+About 1,300 people living or working in the city were killed, and nearly 100,000 buildings were damaged, at least 3,000 beyond repair.